UCMJ Article 134

 3. the act was committed with intent to deceive; and

-4. at the time of making, drawing, uttering, or delivering of the instrument, the accused knew that the accused or the maker or drawer had not or would not have sufficient funds in, or credit with, the bank or other depository for the payment thereof upon presentment.
+4. When making, drawing, uttering, or delivering the instrument, the accused knew that the accused or the maker or drawer had not or would not have sufficient funds in, or credit with, the bank or other depository for the payment thereof upon presentment.

 Understanding Article 123a (Making, Drawing, or Uttering Check, Draft, or Order Without Sufficient Funds) of the UCMJ

-Article 123a is used to discourage financial irresponsibility by criminalizing the use of checks or drafts when the accused is aware where will be insufficient funds available when the check or draft is presented for payment.
+Article 123a discourages financial irresponsibility by criminalizing the use of checks or drafts when the accused is aware of where insufficient funds will be available when the check or draft is presented for payment.

-Under Article 123a, if a third party transfers the check or draft, knowing there are insufficient funds available to cover the check or draft, they may also be found guilty of a violation.
+Under Article 123a, if a third party transfers the check or draft, knowing insufficient funds are available to cover the check or draft, they may also be found guilty of a violation.

-It is important to note, the accused must have had knowledge of the insufficient funds and still issued the check or draft with the intent to deceive or defraud.
+I would like to let you know that the accused must have had knowledge of the insufficient funds and still issued the check or draft with the intent to deceive or defraud.

 Maximum Possible Punishment for Violations of Article 123a

-The maximum possible punishment for the payment of any past due obligation, or for any other purpose, with intent to deceive is a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for 6 months.
+The maximum possible punishment for paying any past due obligation or any other purpose, with intent to deceive, is a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for six months.

-If you, or someone you know, is facing Article 123a charges for Making, Drawing, or Uttering Check, Draft, or Order Without Sufficient Funds, you need to speak with a Military defense attorney right away.
+Suppose you, or someone you know, is facing Article 123a charges for Making, Drawing, or Uttering Check, Draft, or Order Without Sufficient Funds.
+In that case, you must speak with a Military defense attorney immediately.
 We understand what is at risk, and we know how to protect your career, your freedom, and your future.
 Please call Crisp and Associates Military at 888-258-1653 for a free consultation.